FelipeSBarros/foss4g_template/content/call-for-sponsors.md

 will later be published on the OSGeo YouTube channel and TIB-AV portal.

-We are honoured to invite you to take this opportunity to be a financial partner for the FOSS4G Europe conference in Tartu, Estonia in 2024.
-By sponsoring FOSS4GE 2024, You are extending your support to the whole open source geospatial community, a contribution that is essential in keeping this valuable community vibrant.
+We are honoured to invite you to take this opportunity to be a financial partner for the FOSS4G conference in Belém, Brazil, in 2024.
+By sponsoring FOSS4G 2024, You are extending your support to the whole open source geospatial community, a contribution that is essential in keeping this valuable community vibrant.
 In return this offers You the possibility to network and showcase Your work and solutions to future customers or partners.